How to Compute a Moving Sum: Examples and Constructions

 \subsubsection{Example 37.
 Fill Forward with Updating: Updates that Fail}

 We now return to Example 7, fill forward with updating, which had the recurrence

-where $x_i, a_i \in X$, and $X$ is a set and $f_i\colon X \rightarrow X$.
-This time, however, we do not make any further assumptions on the function $f$.
+where $x_i, a_i \in X$, and $X$ is a set containing an undefined element, and $f_i\colon X \rightarrow X$.
+This time, however, we do not make any further assumptions on the functions $f_i$.
 Instead we use a variant of a technique developed by Blelloch \cite{Blelloch1993}, in the context of segmented scans.
 We start by writing

 and then note this is a special case of

 where $c_i$ is a truth-valued variable.
 To rewrite this in a more algebraic notation, define

 and also define